Recording and Reviewing Time Worked by Non-Exempt Employees

 Fiscal Officer: A person who is trained and hired for the purpose of providing fiscal, policy, and internal control management of all funds in a unit, and is responsible for ensuring that processes and related controls have been established to achieve the organization’s mission and objectives.

 Non-exempt staff: Employees who are subject to the minimum wage, overtime pay, recordkeeping, and youth employment standards of the Fair Labor Standards Act of 1938, as amended.
-The term includes temporary, temporary work-study, support and service staff, and professional overtime-eligible staff.
+The term includes part time, temporary work-study, support and service staff, and professional overtime-eligible staff.

 Payroll Processor: A person responsible for ensuring the completeness and timeliness of all time and attendance information.
 The Payroll Processor reviews the non-exempt staff members’ hours worked, benefit time taken, and earn codes used for compliance with university policies and procedures.